 - It is not enough to offer students remediation courses; what is required is a transformation in teaching and grading practices.
 This requires that we begin to accept that our practices are inequitable and work to change our practices, pedagogy, and policies.

 - Embed safety and trust in all our work: this requires that we build positive relationships with students to facilitate learning and mitigate stress and the impact of current or past trauma.
 Keep in mind as educators that fear of failure, anxiety, and self-doubt reduce cognitive and learning abilities.

-This online platform provides information in various forms including articles, books, podcasts, videos and websites.
-A great resource and a collaborative partner for this work is Trauma-Informed Oregon (TIO).
-TIO is a non-profit organization that has helped to train healthcare providers in trauma-informed care and serves as a resource for trauma-informed efforts across the state.
-A strong focus for trauma-informed efforts is wellness, and TIO dedicates a webpage with multiple resources on this concept of wellness.
-We would encourage you to learn more about viewing wellness through a trauma-informed lens.
+This online platform provides information in various forms, including articles, books, podcasts, videos, and websites.
+A great resource and a collaborative partner for this work is Trauma Informed Oregon (TIO).
+TIO is a non-profit organization that has helped to train healthcare providers in trauma informed care and serves as a resource for trauma informed efforts across the state.
+A strong focus for trauma informed efforts is wellness, and TIO dedicates a webpage with multiple resources on this concept of wellness.
+We encourage you to learn more about viewing wellness through a trauma informed lens.

-Click through the following tabs to explore and learn more about trauma-informed educational practices.
+Click the following tabs to explore and learn more about trauma informed educational practices.